spapas/feature-requests/README.md

   commas in their names.
 In any case, for the actual autocomplete widget I have great experience with select2 (https://select2.org/) thus that's what I'd use.
-* Client and ProductArea CRUDs: This is definitely needed since Flask doesn't have a Django Admin!
+* `Client` and `ProductArea` CRUDs: This is definitely needed since Flask doesn't have a Django Admin!
 Implementing all the views and templates for these two models is really simple but needs hard work; I won't even go to the detail of how to implement this (just do the same that I did with FeatureRequest but with a simple form).
+For now either add values to the these models through the database or just run `init_data.py` to auto add some values to these models.
+* Full Auditing: I like to know which user changed which fields of each `FeatureRequest` or at least which user added and last edited each `FeatureRequest`.
+Here's a post for model auditing in Django to give you some ideas: https://spapas.github.io/2015/01/21/django-model-auditing/

 ## Flask vs Django

+Please notice that I'm a rather experience Django developer (check out my blog for some more Django articles if you want https://spapas.github.io/category/django.html) that's why I am addng this section (and also that's why some of my comments here refer to Django).

-One thing that I feel obligated to notice here is that if I'd used Django instead of Flask most of the above would be trivial and really quick to be implemented (just change some settings or use a django-package and change some settings).
+For this reason, one thing that I feel obligated to add here is that if I'd used Django instead of Flask most of the above would be trivial and really quick to be implemented (just change some settings or use a django-package and change some settings).
 For example, Users are built-in in Django, table operations (pagination, ordering, pretty tables etc) are offered through django-tables2, django-filters is great for filtering, django-autocomplete-light has excellent select2 support, django has Detail and DeleteView.
-Check out also my essential django packages list for more
+Check out my essential django packages list for more
 ideas: https://spapas.github.io/2017/10/11/essential-django-packages/

+Flask seems like a really nice framework however you must be very careful in which applications you are going to use it.
+It probably is good for something simple that uses a couple of REST views but if you want to implement more complex things then you are going to slowly and painfully research, gather and integrate various things that Django (and its packages) offers you in the plate.
+So why not just eat from that  plate?

 ## How to develop